-Nana Patekar happens to be one of those actors who have time and time again proved that there is nobody better than him when it comes to portraying a natural badass on screen.
+Nana Patekar happens to be one of those actors who has repeatedly proven that he is better than anyone when it comes to portraying a natural badass on screen.

-He might not be the ‘typical Hindi film hero’ types when it comes to looks but he might just be one of the greatest leading Hindi film actors we have ever had.
+He might not be the ‘typical Hindi film hero’ type when it comes to looks, but he might just be one of the greatest leading Hindi film actors we have ever had.

-Lets take a look at some of the best Hindi films starring Nana Patekar.
+Let’s look at some of the best Bollywood films starring Nana Patekar.

-Nana Patekar is known for his brilliant dialogues and acting, We are sharing some great films of Nana Patekar in Hindi language.
+Nana Patekar is known for his brilliant dialogue and acting.
+We are sharing some of his great Hindi films.

 Parinda (1989)

-Director and producer Vidhu Vinod Chopra was quite young back when he directed Parinda, also starring Anil Kapoor and Jackie Shroff as the two leading men.
+Director and producer Vidhu Vinod Chopra was quite young when he directed Parinda, also starring Anil Kapoor and Jackie Shroff as the leading men.

-The film also went on winning some major accolades and Nana’s timeless performance became immortal.
+The film also went on to win some major accolades, and Nana’s timeless performance became immortal.

 Ghulam-E-Mustafa (1997)